Consensus Economics

 This value gives us the maximum amount of CSPR that the validators can collectively receive from a proposed block.

-Validators receive tokens for proposing and finalizing blocks according to their performance.
-The concept of weight is crucial for understanding this distribution scheme:
+The concept of validator weight is crucial in understanding the distribution scheme:

-• Assigned weight of a block/round: The total stake of validators scheduled to participate in a block
+- Assigned weight of a round: The total weight of validators scheduled to participate in a round

-• Participated weight of a block/round: The total stake of validators that end up participating or sending messages to finalize a block before the end of their respective round
+- Participated weight of a round: The total weight of validators that participated or sent messages before the end of the round

-Validators who send no messages during an entire era are marked as inactive and cease participating in the auction until they send a special deploy that reactivates their bid.
+Validators who send no messages during an entire era are marked as inactive and cease participating in the auction until they send a special transaction that reactivates their bid.

-Founding validators are subject to token lock-up, which prevents them from withdrawing any tokens from their bids for 90 days, then releases their genesis bid tokens in weekly steps, linearly, over an additional 90 days.
+When launching a new Casper network, founding validators are subject to token lock-up, which prevents them from withdrawing any tokens from their bids for 90 days.
+Then, the network releases their genesis bid tokens in weekly steps, linearly, over an additional 90 days.